-1. The discharger shall electronically certify and submit an Annual Report through SMARTS by September 1st for the previous reporting period from July 1st through June 30th if a WDID is active for at least 90 days within the reporting period.
+IV.P.1.
+The discharger shall electronically certify and submit an Annual Report through SMARTS by September 1st for the previous reporting period from July 1st through June 30th if a WDID number is active for at least 90 days within the reporting period.

-2. The discharger shall retain an electronic copy or hard copy of each Annual Report for a minimum of three years after the date the Annual Report is certified.
+IV.P.2.
+The discharger shall retain an electronic copy or hard copy of each Annual Report for a minimum of three years after the date the Annual Report is certified.

-3. The Annual Report shall consist of the following:
+IV.P.3.
+The Annual Report shall consist of the following:

+a.
 The summary of all stormwater sampling and monitoring reports and supporting documents (e.g., laboratory reports);

+b.
 The summary of all corrective actions taken during the compliance year;

+c.
 The identification and explanation of any compliance activities (e.g., missed sampling or visual inspections) or corrective actions that were not implemented;

+d.
 The summary of all the General Permit violations;

+e.
 The names of individual(s) who performed the site inspections, sampling, visual inspections, and/or measurements;

-The date, place, time of site inspections, sampling, visual inspections, and/or measurements, including precipitation snow depth/rain gauge; and
+f.
+The date, place, time of site inspections, sampling, visual inspections, and/or measurements, including precipitation snow depth/rain gauge; and,

+g.
 All visual inspection and sample collection exception records and reports.

 V. Site Roles and Personnel

-A. Discharger Responsibilities
+V.A.
+Discharger Responsibilities

-1. The Discharger, as defined in Attachment B, is responsible for all site activity affiliated with General Permit compliance and non-compliance including work done by QSDs, QSPs, and QSP delegates.
+V.A.1.
+The discharger, as defined in Attachment B, is responsible for all site activity affiliated with General Permit compliance and non-compliance including work done by QSDs, QSPs, and QSP delegates.

-2. The Discharger shall ensure that the SWPPP and any required amendments are developed by a QSD.
+V.A.2.
+The discharger shall ensure that the SWPPP and any required amendments are developed by a QSD.
 SWPPP changes or amendments shall be uploaded through SMARTS within 30 calendar days.

-3. The Discharger shall ensure that all persons responsible for implementing this General Permit’s requirements for a project shall be appropriately licensed or certified in accordance with this General Permit.
-For example, the Discharger shall verify personnel serving as QSD(s) or QSP(s) have an active and current certificate, and engineering and/or geology work performed for the site is conducted by a California licensed professional.
+V.A.3.
+The discharger shall ensure that all persons responsible for implementing this General Permit’s requirements for a project shall be appropriately licensed or certified in accordance with this General Permit.
+For example, the discharger shall verify personnel serving as QSD(s) or QSP(s) have an active and current certificate, and engineering and/or geology work performed for the site is conducted by a California licensed professional.

-4. The Discharger shall ensure that the correct construction start and end date are:
+V.A.4.
+The discharger shall ensure that the correct construction start and end date are:

+a.
 Used for each regulated construction project’s risk determination;

+b.
 Listed in SMARTS; and,

-Included on the unique WDID notification form in a site location viewable by the public or readily available upon request if unable to post publicly.
+c.
+Included on the unique WDID number notification form in a site location viewable by the public or readily available upon request if unable to post publicly.

-5. The Discharger shall ensure project data and contact information is current in SMARTS.
+V.A.5.
+The discharger shall ensure project data and contact information is current in SMARTS.

-6. If a Legally Responsible Person changes, the Discharger shall update the contact information for the Legally Responsible Person in SMARTS.
+V.A.6.
+If a Legally Responsible Person changes, the discharger shall update the contact information for the Legally Responsible Person in SMARTS.

-B. Legally Responsible Person
+V.B.
+Legally Responsible Person

-1. When the discharger is required to sign, certify, and electronically submit any documents required by the General Permit, the State or Regional Water Board, or U.S. EPA, the signatory for the discharger is the Legally Responsible Person and must meet the definition of “Legally Responsible Person” set forth in Attachment B.
+V.B.1.
+When the discharger is required to sign, certify, and electronically submit any documents required by the General Permit, the State or Regional Water Board, or U.S. EPA, the signatory for the discharger is the Legally Responsible Person and must meet the definition of “Legally Responsible Person” set forth in Attachment B.

-2. The Legally Responsible Person may designate a Duly Authorized Representative, as defined in Attachment B, who may to sign, certify, and electronically submit any documents, reports, or information required by this General Permit, the State or Regional Water Boards, or U.S. EPA.
+V.B.2.
+The Legally Responsible Person may designate a Duly Authorized Representative, as defined in Attachment B, who may sign, certify, and electronically submit any documents, reports, or information required by this General Permit, the State or Regional Water Boards, or U.S. EPA.
 The Legally Responsible Person shall update the designation in SMARTS if there are any changes to the Duly Authorized Representative.

-3. The Legally Responsible Person and, if applicable, Duly Authorized Representative shall comply with the electronic signature and certification requirements set forth in Section VI.H when submitting information required by the General Permit.
+V.B.3.
+The Legally Responsible Person and, if applicable, Duly Authorized Representative shall comply with the electronic signature and certification requirements set forth in Section VI.H when submitting information required by the General Permit.